 “Nobody knows what’s going to happen at the end of the line.
 So you might as well enjoy the trip.”

-- Kistler’s Nerdy Love Letters: Dazzler of Marvel Comics - October 1, 2018
+- Kistler’s Nerdy Love Letters: The Pilot Episode of MURPHY BROWN - December 26, 2019

 - Kistler’s Nerdy Love Letters: The First People of Superman’s Native Planet Krypton - August 24, 2018